 What is the process to cancel my membership?

 If you need to cancel your Y membership, please provide written documentation to your YMCA branch in person or the Customer Service Center by email no less than 15 days before your automatic payment withdrawal.
-Cancelation is not complete until written confirmation is provided by the YMCA.
+Cancellation is not complete until written confirmation is provided by the YMCA.

 You are responsible for checking your bank and credit card accounts to ensure that automatic payments have been stopped.

 If I decide to rejoin the YMCA, do I have to pay the joining fee again?

 Currently, members who cancel their membership may rejoin within six months pay no joining fee.
 Beginning, January 1, 2020, members who cancel their membership may rejoin within three months pay no joining fee.

 Can I get a refund for my dues and fees?

 YMCA joining fees, membership dues and child care deposits are nonrefundable.

 What happens if I have a returned payment?

 The YMCA will attempt to collect all returned outstanding payments until they are paid in full.
 All returned drafts or checks are subject to a $25 collection fee.
 If two drafts are returned within six months, draft privileges may be revoked and all fees must be paid in advance.